edmondsbakery/bakery/bakedgoods.md

 ---
 layout: gala
-title: Pastries & Donuts
+title: Pastries & Doughnuts
 permalink: /bakedgoods/
 img: EmojiDonut.jpg
-words: The most popular items at our bakery are our donuts and pastries.
+words: The most popular items at our bakery are our doughnuts and pastries.
 They're available everyday, fresh, over the counter.
 Come in and grab one.
 If you would like a bulk special order donuts are available for $17.50 for a dozen and danishes for $30.00 for a dozen.
 Also, contact us if your interest in any other custom baked good such as pullman-style bread, cupcakes or muffins, or something else entirely.
 See a few examples below.
 ---

 <div class="row row-border">